 Discovering a problem with your roof can be one of the most concerning issues you come across as you may not be able to determine the cause of the problem yourself and will subsequently worry about the cost of the repair work.
 One of the most common problems associated with roofing are leaks, so we at Abbey Roofing thought we’d run through five of the most common causes for a leaking roof so the next time it happens to you, you can determine the root cause of the problem yourself ahead of calling upon our experienced team to repair it.
+If you need some further assistance or you have any question please feel free to give us a call on 01865 580 067 or you can get in touch through our contact form.

 Failure of Underlay

 Whilst roof tiles and slates are designed to keep out any rain, there is always the chance that strong winds can lead to rain forcing its way through any gaps or underneath the tiles.
-The underlay is then designed to carry this water away to the guttering however overtime, and with continued exposure to the rain, the underlay can begin to rot, not function effectively and ultimately fail, leading to a leak.
+The underlay is then designed to carry this water away to the guttering however over time, and with continued exposure to the rain, the underlay can begin to rot, not function effectively and ultimately fail, leading to a leak.

 Slipped Tiles or Slates